Skip to content

 Getting Started

 Swap space (also called paging space since physical memory pages are written to disk) is an extension of physical memory.
 However, for a program to run, it must be in physical memory.
-Swap space does not mean you have more memory to run programs; it means you have a place to put running program data and code to get it out of the way so other work can be done.
+Swap space does not mean you have more memory to run programs; you have a place to put running program data and code to get it out of the way so other work can be done.

 Your Ubuntu system is intentionally lacking swap space.
 The first step is to confirm there is no swap space.